Body language of dogs: Common emotional states

 A relaxed dog will display upward ear position, with the tail positioned downward.
 In comparison, an anxious or fearful dog will display a tense body posture, backward position of the ears, head turning, and/or lip smacking.
 The tail may also be tucked between the hind legs.
 Finally, an aggressive dog will display a stiff tail (which may be wagging slowly), a forward ear position, as well as a wrinkled nose.
 If these characteristics are present, it is very important to respond accordingly in order to avoid attack.
 Aggression may occur if an inappropriate response is made following warning signals.
 For example, children often misinterpret the body language of dogs, especially when such motions precede an aggressive behaviour.
 The calming signals are often not noticed or not interpreted correctly to recognize early signs of stress in a dog.
 As a result of these misinterpretations, children are most often the victims of dog bites.

 Puppies have other postures that disappear as the dog ages.
 They can play roughly with their litter mates while rarely drawing blood.
 The mother remains very tolerant when the puppies chew on her.

+Guides to assessing stress

+Several visual guides have been developed to recognise and interpret canine stress.
+They are used to educate personnel who work with dogs, including veterinary personnel, as well as dog owners.
+Some of these guides specifically target veterinary clinics, shelters, and grooming facilities as a way to help guide decision-making during visits.

+The "low stress handling algorithm for dogs" and the "spectrum of fear, anxiety and stress" were developed specifically with the veterinary clinic in mind to guide decisions during a veterinary visit.
+Both use the comparison of a traffic light: behaviours in the green zone indicate a relaxed or very mildly stressed dog and what is being done can be continued; behaviours in the yellow or orange zone indicate a more stressed dog, where there needs to be careful consideration of alternatives and persistent vigilance for changes; red behaviours indicate that what is being done needs to stop and a new plan is needed, for example rescheduling or using sedation.

+The "ladder of aggression" uses the metaphor of a ladder to illustrate how stress can escalate: the lowest steps show subtle stress signals such as nose licking and yawning, while the higher steps represent increasingly overt stress behaviours, with the top step describing overt aggression such as snapping and biting.